Accounting Journal Entries: Definition, How-to, and Examples

 Closing Journal Entry

-Transfers balances from temporary accounts to permanent accounts.
+Moves balances from temporary to permanent accounts.

-How to Record a Journal Entry Step by Step
+How to Record a Journal Entry Step by Step?

 Recording a journal entry correctly requires logic more than memorization.